datanav/docs/overview.rst

   # Install Pip
   python3 -m ensurepip

-  # Install the sesam client - see note below for how to install and run sesam in a virtual environment instead
+  # Install the sesam client
   pip3 install -U sesamclient

+See :ref:`note below <python_virtual_environment>` for how to install and run the sesam client inside a Python virtual environment instead (i.e. instead of a system-wide install).

 If you need Git it can be installed with: